Early Talent recruitment cancelled?

 Perhaps you have already offered your Early Talent candidates for Autumn starts, but are you keeping them updated throughout this uncertain pre-boarding stage?
 Many young people are understandably worried about the impact this crisis will have on their long term careers, and need more transparency than ever right now.

-We recommend that your candidate communications remain consistent and regular throughout this period of uncertainty, both on your website / social media channels and via personal contact with your candidates.
+Early Talent engagement during Covid19 requires that your candidate communications remain consistent and regular throughout this period of uncertainty, both on your website / social media channels and via personal contact with your candidates.

 So for those going through your recruitment journey – be open about how Covid-19 is impacting your process and what you are doing to ensure it goes as smoothly as possible.
 For example, let them know how the interview process has adapted during this time.
 For those starting with you later in the year, be honest – how do you see their induction and new starter journey changing from what you had originally planned?
 Are there likely to be changes in how their programme is run?
 Keep them in the loop with your plans, and more importantly, don’t lose the personal touch – a bespoke email, text message or phone call goes a long way.